jmervine/readable/README.md

 ## performance

-`readable` performs a little slower then the default Go logger. `With{*}` setter convience methods, do impact performance, so keep that in mind where performance is king.
+`readable` performs a little slower then the default Go logger. `With{*}` setter convenience methods, do impact performance, so keep that in mind where performance is king.

 ```